oneplugin/OnePluginFields/README.md

 OnePlugin supports 9 different media types and adding them to your website is super simple.

 OnePlugin adds a custom FieldType to Craft CMS, called OnePlugin Fields.
-OnePlugin Fields work exactly like regular PlainText or Aseet fields, except that they can be configured to render 9 content types including images, videos, animated icons and svgs to name a few.
+OnePlugin Fields work exactly like regular PlainText or Asset fields, except that they can be configured to render 9 content types including images, videos, animated icons and svgs to name a few.

 A good example use case for OnePlugin Fields is whenever you need a field that offers content managers the ability to add different type of attractive contents.